lhnguyen102/cuTAGI/docs/autoapi/pytagi/nn/index.rst

    This class calculates the difference between the model's predictions and the observations, which is essential for performing the backward pass to update the model's parameters.
 It wraps the C++/CUDA backend `cutagi.OutputUpdater`.

+   Initializes the OutputUpdater.

+   :param model_device: The computational device the model is on (e.g., 'cpu' or 'cuda:0').
+   :type model_device: str

    .. py:method:: update(output_states: pytagi.nn.data_struct.BaseHiddenStates, mu_obs: numpy.ndarray, var_obs: numpy.ndarray, delta_states: pytagi.nn.data_struct.BaseDeltaStates)